TylerCode/halla-varlden/README.md

 # halla-varlden

-Place to stash lonely single file scripts that I'd like to share if someone needs one. (or if someone stumbles upon it.)
-Enjoy.
+Place to stash learning scripts for Python.
+Just getting more familiar with the language and hoping my scripts can be used as examples or references for other people.